rohan0881/rohan0881/README.md

 ### Hi there, I'm Rohan -👋

-🔭 Working as an Oracle SQL/PLSQL Developer in Oracle at Deloitte India (Offices of the US)..
+🔭 Working as an Oracle SQL/PLSQL Developer in Oracle at Deloitte India (Offices of the US).
 🌱 Responsible for Crafting, Developing and Deploying software in PL/SQL Scripts along with Cloud Solutions.